Updated on 7/01/2026

 - Very affordable.

-- Same capacity as the Oster compact (our previously-featured space-saver), but with a smaller footprint & slimmer design.
+- Same capacity as the older Oster compact, but slimmer.

 - Quiet beep; no preheat chime.

-- Tops out at 400°F; fine for most, but it can feel underpowered vs larger models.
+- Tops out at 400°F, so it can feel underpowered vs larger models.

-- Small capacity (best for 1–2 people); families should choose their 6-quart version.
+- Best for 1–2 people; families should choose the 6-qt version.

-- Some reports of control issues & early fan failures with limited replacement parts.
+- Our consults uncovered some reports of control issues & early fan failures.

 - Power: 1200W